-Twenty-four of the world’s most renowned musicians share incredibly candid, in-depth thoughts on the joy and pain of the creative process, their careers and aspirations, conflicts and collaborations, and the realities of today’s music business in Innerviews: Music Without Borders, the first book by Anil Prasad.
+Twenty-four of the world’s most renowned musicians share incredibly candid, in-depth thoughts on the joy and pain of the creative process, their careers and aspirations, conflicts and collaborations, and the realities of today’s music business in Innerviews: Music Without Borders by Anil Prasad.

-The eBook edition hit #1 on iTunes' Arts & Entertainment and Music charts. iTunes also named it a "New and Notable Book," as well as a "Best Under $5" pick.
-The eBook also charted in the top 20 music books at Amazon UK, and the top 30 at Amazon US.
+The eBook edition hit #1 on iTunes' Arts & Entertainment and Music charts. iTunes also named it a "New and Notable Book."
+The print book charted in the top 20 music books at Amazon UK, and the top 30 at Amazon US.

 Artists featured in the book include some of the greatest names in jazz, rock, world music, hip-hop, and electronica: Jon Anderson, Björk, Bill Bruford, Martin Carthy, Stanley Clarke, Chuck D, Ani DiFranco, Béla Fleck, Michael Hedges, Jonas Hellborg, Zakir Hussain, Leo Kottke, Bill Laswell, John McLaughlin, Noa, David Sylvian, Tangerine Dream, David Torn, Ralph Towner, McCoy Tyner, Eberhard Weber, Chris Whitley, Victor Wooten, and Joe Zawinul.
 Wooten contributes a foreword to the book.

-Here's what artists are saying about the book:
+Here's what artists have said about the book:

 “Anil Prasad is like a great musician.
 The way he expresses himself through his own art—his writing—causes readers to feel inspired, as if we’ve learned about ourselves, as well as the subject of the interview.”